drewtodd/drewtodd.github.io/_posts/2015-12-08-ux-yin-yang.md

 - Meet the challenge of a competitor who offers a similar product
 - Provide a new revenue stream

-In Trey's case, the biggest organizational goal he missed was “reduce the amount of work for the Sales team.”
+In Ted's case, the biggest organizational goal he missed was “reduce the amount of work for the Sales team.”
 What he’d actually done was create more work for them.
 To say that this was an unpopular realization is, shall we say, an understatement.

 ## Make Money-Money